 The perfect pork wonton filling should be flavoursome and moist.
-Spring onion and ginger are two essential ingredients for almost all types of meat based Chinese dumplings.
+Scallions and ginger are two essential ingredients for almost all types of meat-based Chinese dumplings.
 Chop them very small as this will help to combine them with the minced pork.

-Add some good quality light soy sauce for a “umami” taste (Xian Wei, 鲜味) together with some ground Sichuan pepper (or Chinese five-spice powder) for a subtle tangy flavour.
+Add some good quality light soy sauce for an “umami” taste (Xian Wei, 鲜味) together with some ground Sichuan pepper (or Chinese five-spice powder) for a subtle tangy flavour.

 Hand minced meat is preferred